Narvader/friends-25-anniversary/README.md

-# 25 anniversary of tv show Friends in El Confidencial
+# 25th anniversary of the tv show 'Friends' in El Confidencial

 ## Synopsis